Aish-TheMagician/Titanic-Survival-Prediction/README.md

-# README: Binary Classification Model Performance
+# Binary Classification Model Performance

 ## Project Overview
 This project focuses on binary classification using multiple machine learning models.
 The models have been trained on a dataset to predict a binary target variable (0 or 1).
 The performance metrics indicate exceptionally high accuracy.